Guidance for Managers

 Referral process for existing roles requiring Health Surveillance

-AMS will book employees in on the OH system and send appointment letters where appropriate.
-Find out more about your appointment.
+When the slots have been agreed, employees will be booked in on the OH system and appointment letters will be sent where appropriate.
+Find out more about your appointment

-An ‘Outcome of Assessment’ report will be sent to your manager within 5 working days.
+A Health Clearance letter will be sent to you within 5 working days.

 Roles & Responsibilities